Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Use the following template to model a spell:

 **Name**\
-X MP, X WIL, dX Insight, (opposed), X Casting Time
+X MP, X WIL, dX Insight, X Broken notches, (opposed), X Casting Time
 - Engaging descriptor of effects

 [back to index](#index)